-The Computer Technology field is ever growing and changing, requiring motivated problem solvers in today’s technology driven world.
-The Computer Systems Technology Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).
+The Computer Science field is ever growing and changing, requiring motivated problem solvers in today’s technology driven world.
+The Computer Science Associate in Applied Science Degree program is designed to prepare students for entry-level positions within Information Technology (IT).

 Students will receive a solid foundation in a variety of different areas including systems hardware and software, network design and management, customer service, and information security.
 Graduates are prepared to assume a variety of positions such as: desktop support, help desk technician, network installer, network technician, network administrator, information security, network security, and technology trainer.